-In 2023, the Company reported a net income of \$48.8 million compared to a net loss of \$59.9 million in the 2022 financial year.
+In 2024, the Company reported net income of \$51.1 million compared to net income of \$48.8 million in the 2023 financial year.

-The net income reported during 2023 was driven by the performance of the Company's investment portfolio.
-The favorable net investment income was driven by strong returns on our Liquid Products investments portfolio.
-The performance of the Drawdown and Commitment-Based Funds portfolio was flat for the year.
-The returns on the investment portfolio were partially offset by a loss from the underwriting operations.
-The negative underwriting performance was driven by adverse prior year development in our loss and loss expense reserve estimates, primarily impacting pre-2019 underwriting years in the liability and professional lines of business.
+The net income reported during 2024 was driven by the performance of the Company's investment portfolio.
+The favorable net investment income was driven by strong returns on our Liquid investments portfolio while the performance of the Drawdown and Commitment-Based Funds portfolio was flat for the year.
+The returns on the investment portfolio were slightly offset by a loss from the underwriting operations.
+The negative underwriting performance was impacted by adverse prior year development in our loss and loss expense reserve estimates, primarily impacting pre-2020 underwriting years and the liability lines of business which was partially offset by favorable prior year loss and loss expense reserve development in the professional and motor lines of business.